 Dry Eye Workup

-Evidence-based clinical pathway for comprehensive dry eye assessment and management in Singapore, developed in accordance with TFOS DEWS II guidelines.
+Evidence-based clinical pathway for comprehensive dry eye assessment and management in Singapore, developed in accordance with TFOS DEWS III (2025) guidelines.

 Dry Eye Disease Clinical Workflow